damienmaguire/Tesla-Model-3-Battery-BMS/README.md

 06/08/20 : Now sending and receiving to one slave using the Tesla "Batman" chip.
 Details on Openinverter forum :<br>
 https://openinverter.org/forum/viewtopic.php?f=10&t=577&p=14979#p14979

+02/09/20 : Communicating with full pack using "batman".
+Also uploaded initial batman chip pinout.
 Uploaded captures.